 Public Policy & Advocacy

-At NAMI Connecticut, we are continuously working to improve public policy for people with serious mental illnesses in Connecticut.
-Our Public Policy Agenda includes many issues that aim to increase access to treatment and services, and to repair and restore the mental health service system in our state.
+At NAMI Connecticut, we are continuously working to improve public policy for people with mental health challenges in Connecticut.
+Our Public Policy Agenda includes many issues that aim to increase access to services and supports, and to repair and restore the mental health service system in our state.

 NAMI Connecticut’s Public Policy Program’s Mission is to “Advocate for improved services, more humane treatment, and an end to stigma and economic and social discrimination.”
 Our goal is to support members to engage in advocacy activities at the legislature, in the community, and from their homes.